 The Failed Options in Region C

 The original expectation was a Tribal Casino in Taunton.
-In 2016, the commission rejected a commercial casino proposal in Brockton.
+However, in 2016, the commission rejected a commercial casino proposal in Brockton.
 At the time, it appeared a Mashpee Wampanoag tribal casino in Taunton was likely.
-Ever since the Gaming Commission rejected a commercial casino proposal in Brockton in 2016, important facts still linger.
+Since the Gaming Commission rejected a commercial casino proposal in Brockton in 2016, important facts still linger.

 - A developer would need a minimum of $500 million for the

 - Stiff competition remains from the three gaming facilities already open

 - Nearby casinos in Connecticut and especially Rhode Island pose a competitive threat.